Putnam County, New York: Government and politics

-Governmental operations in Putnam County are outlined in the County Charter, which was approved by the voters of the County in November 1977.
-It is administered by a County Executive, elected at-large, and a 9-member County Legislature, elected from single-member districts.
+Governmental operations in Putnam County are set forth in the County Charter, which was approved by the voters of the County in November 1977.

+The law-making and policy-making body of the county is an elected nine-member County Legislature.
+County laws, policies and regulations are administered on behalf of the County Legislature by an elected County Executive.

 The current County Executive is Republican Kevin M. Byrne (R) After serving the state of New York for 6 years as the Assemblyman of the 94th district, he won the Republican nomination for Putnam County Executive and then went unopposed in the general election.

-Prior to the Charter form of government, the county's affairs were managed by Board of Supervisors, with one Supervisor from each of the county's six towns.
-As these had populations of differing size, these geographic districts violated the principle of "one man, one vote."
+Prior to the Charter form of government, the county's affairs were governed by a Board of Supervisors, with one Supervisor from each of the county's six towns having an equal vote.
+Since the towns had varying populations and such variance violated the principle of "one man, one vote", a system of weighted voting among the Board of Supervisors was implemented, but proved to be unwieldy.
+It was this imbalance which, among others factors, inspired the reorganization of County government under a charter form.

+County legislature

+The members of the county legislature for the 2025 session include 8 Republicans and 1 Democrat: